Our services are designed to offer you a complete environmental compliance package. They can be used together or independently to suit your project.

 The on-site role of an Environmental Clerk of Works is to monitor, report and advise on compliance to project documentation and environmental legislation.
 Who they monitor for and report to depends on the contractual obligations of the project.

-The Association of Environmental and Ecological Clerk of Works identifies two slightly different roles:
+The Association of Environmental and Ecological Clerk of Works (AEECoW) identifies two slightly different roles:

 Ecological Clerk of Works

 Our Environmental Clerk of Works are experienced enough to recognise, acknowledge and understand ecological constraints and how to mitigate them.
 However, on occasion ecological specialists will be required, most often in the form of a licenced ecologist to deal with a particular constraint.
 Our consultants identify those occasions, and communicate the need for a specialist, avoiding delays to your project.